odedia/examples/metrics/README.md

 - [Banking as a Service](../usecases/Banking/)
 - [YOLO](../usecases/README.md#yolo)

-For this service, you can use Nile's built-in metrics to produce and get metrics about your instances.
-This example uses the NILE JS SDK to demonstrate metrics features in Nile.
+This example uses the Nile JS SDK to produce and get metrics about your entity instances.

 ## Install Dependencies